Local, local, local18 Mar 2010 09:14 am

 Geo-targeted advertising

 My apologies, because you’ve undoubtedly heard this one before.
 ‘Geo-targeting’ is a big buzz word for 2010 and we probably won’t know for a few years whether it’s the silver bullet many people expect it to be.
 I can’t help but think that news sites who only sell ads site-wide without looking at the user’s IP are not really trying.
 Ideally, of course, you want to show different ads based on location.
-If bloggers can implement this kind of a strategy using common solutions like Wordpress and Drupal, there’s no reason why a news site can’t do the same.
+If bloggers can implement this kind of a strategy using common solutions like WordPress and Drupal, there’s no reason why a news site can’t do the same.
 Those of you shackled by legacy CMSs, message me your address on Twitter so I can send you sympathy cards.

-Some specifics to take away: Drupal-heads out there can give the Ad GeoIP module a try, while Wordpress users might look into this geo-targeting script (although I have to admit that I haven’t tested the latter).
+Some specifics to take away: Drupal-heads out there can give the Ad GeoIP module a try, while WordPress users might look into this geo-targeting script (although I have to admit that I haven’t tested the latter).
 The rest of you check out this post on Programmable Web, or perhaps go have a discussion with your programmers.

 Sell ads against specific tags or categories